-20 22 Activity and Outputs 2021 Activity and Outputs Operational and fundraising costs were 2% under • Operational and fundraising costs were 5% under budget at 2021 year-end. budget at 2022 year-end.
-Cyber training introduced. • We increased staff training in cyber incidents and in privacy requirements for donor information.
-Applied for cbm-PNG country office registration in • We were granted registration from the PNG overseas PNG. investment office for cbm-PNG country office. • Investment of time and resources to support and train senior management of PNG partner, strengthening systems and processes for implementation and compliance requirements. • Collaborated on audits of 1 Pacific & 3 PNG No audits required as these were new programmes ; programmes. during 2021. • Carried out partner assessments in the Pacific Islands.
-Carried out partner assessments in the Pacific Islan ds ·
+- Operational and fundraising costs were 5% under budget at 2022 year-end. - We increased staff training in cyber incidents and in privacy requirements for donor information. - We were granted registration from the PNG overseas investment office for cbm-PNG country office. - Investment of time and resources to support and train senior management of PNG partner, strengthening systems and processes for implementation and compliance requirements. - Collaborated on audits of one Pacific & three PNG programmes. - Carried out partner assessments in the Pacific Islands.